PMelch/Android-Style-Optimizer/README.md

 version has "match_parent" cannot be merged, since a dimen item cannot hold the value "match_parent".

 Same goes for styles that have different items defined.

+Important: Additional elements are copied to the output files.
+Comments are removed!